M-theory

-M-theory is a theory in physics that unifies all consistent versions of superstring theory.
+In physics, M-theory is a theory that unifies all consistent versions of superstring theory.
 Edward Witten first conjectured the existence of such a theory at a string theory conference at the University of Southern California in 1995.
 Witten's announcement initiated a flurry of research activity known as the second superstring revolution.
 Prior to Witten's announcement, string theorists had identified five versions of superstring theory.
 Although these theories initially appeared to be very different, work by many physicists showed that the theories were related in intricate and nontrivial ways.
 Physicists found that apparently distinct theories could be unified by mathematical transformations called S-duality and T-duality.
 Witten's conjecture was based in part on the existence of these dualities and in part on the relationship of the string theories to a field theory called eleven-dimensional supergravity.

 Although a complete formulation of M-theory is not known, such a formulation should describe two- and five-dimensional objects called branes and should be approximated by eleven-dimensional supergravity at low energies.
 Modern attempts to formulate M-theory are typically based on matrix theory or the AdS/CFT correspondence.
-According to Witten, M should stand for "magic", "mystery" or "membrane" according to taste, and the true meaning of the title should be decided when a more fundamental formulation of the theory is known.
+According to Witten, the M should stand for "magic", "mystery" or "membrane" (according to one's taste), and the true meaning of the title should be decided when a more fundamental formulation of the theory is known.

 Investigations of the mathematical structure of M-theory have spawned important theoretical results in physics and mathematics.
 More speculatively, M-theory may provide a framework for developing a unified theory of all of the fundamental forces of nature.
-Attempts to connect M-theory to experiment typically focus on compactifying its extra dimensions to construct candidate models of the four-dimensional world, although so far none has been verified to give rise to physics as observed in high-energy physics experiments.
+Attempts to connect M-theory to experiment typically focus on compactifying its extra dimensions to construct candidate models of the four-dimensional world, although so far none have been verified to give rise to physics as observed in high-energy physics experiments.